Does Vaginal Birth Damage The Pelvic Floor?

 Introducing the Pelvic Floor Strong Program

-In summary, while methods like elective C-sections may seem like a solution to avoid pelvic floor dysfunction, it’s crucial to consider the broader perspective that includes nutrition, lifestyle choices, regular pelvic floor exercises, and structured programs like Pelvic Floor Strong.
-These combined strategies offer a holistic approach to maintaining pelvic health and enhancing overall well-being.
+While medical interventions like elective C-sections may seem to some like a straightforward solution to completely avoid pelvic floor dysfunction, it is absolutely crucial to consider the broader perspective.
+True, lasting recovery and prevention include proper nutrition, mindful lifestyle choices, regular and correct pelvic floor exercises, and relying on structured, professionally endorsed programs like Pelvic Floor Strong.
+These combined strategies offer a truly holistic, empowering approach to maintaining lifelong pelvic health and enhancing your overall well-being.

 References: